romanAbrahamovic/shopsys/upgrade/UPGRADE-v11.0.0-dev.md

         - method `getProductsByCategoryCount()` was removed, use `getFilteredProductsByCategoryCount()` instead
         - method `getProductsByBrand()` was removed, use `getFilteredProductsByBrand()` instead
         - method `getProductsByBrandCount()` was removed, use `getFilteredProductsByBrandCount()` instead
+    - removed parameter `shopsys.var_dir` from shopsys/framework package, add this parameter to your project config